-In the valuation process, the Corporation uses financial information received monthly, quarterly, and annually from its portfolio companies, which includes both audited and unaudited financial statements, annual projections and budgets prepared by the portfolio company and other financial and non-financial business information supplied by the portfolio companies' management.
+In the valuation process, the Corporation uses financial information from its portfolio companies, which includes both audited and unaudited financial statements, annual projections and budgets prepared by the portfolio company and other financial and non-financial business information supplied by the portfolio companies' management.
 This information is used to determine financial condition, performance, and valuation of the portfolio companies.
-The valuation may be reduced if a company's performance and potential have significantly deteriorated.
+The valuation may be reduced if a company's performance and potential have deteriorated significantly.
 If the factors which led to the reduction in valuation are overcome, the valuation may be restored.